teamprova/Dungeontest/README.md

 # Dungeontest
 This is a test about retro-styled games.
 We have no clue what this game will be about, but currently we are developing the engine, and then having a Lua content side, so we can make game content, while allowing modders to use it.

+Everything here should technically work on Mac, but it has not been tested.
+We are willing to compile a Mac build if you can test it for us.
+Thanks!

 # Compiling and Running
 ###### Windows
 Load up the Visual Studio project, build and run, and you should be good to go.
 The application should export to the bin/ folder.

 ###### GNU/Linux
-Install Mono, MonoDevelop, and the MonoGame add-in for MonoDevelop, and open the solution in "/DungeontestLinux", and you can build and run, completely fine.
+Install Mono, MonoDevelop, and the MonoGame add-in for MonoDevelop, and open up the solution.
+Goto "Packages" and add 'MonoGame.Framework.Linux'.
+Then, compile, and you should be good.
 Application should export to bin/.

-This will export to an .exe, but because you have Mono, you goto the /bin directory in terminal and type "mono DungeontestLinux.exe", and it will run.
+This will export to an .exe, but because you have Mono, you goto the /bin directory in terminal and type "mono DungeonCrawler.exe", and it will run.

 ###### Disclaimer
 Further instruction on compiling will be given in a later version of this README.
 And with detailed answers to why it sometimes does not work with Linux, and how to solve it.

-# Editing files / Fixing file errors
-This is a tutorial on creating new files, and fixing file errors in Ubuntu

-###### Windows
-With Visual Studio, create a new file in the source folder, not /DungeontestLinux/.
-It should work automatically now.
-If the file was created with GNU/Linux, you have to create add the files by right clicking on the location, and clicking "Add File"

-###### GNU/Linux
-in MonoDevelop, do not create a file inside /DungeontestLinux/, create it in the root source folder.
-Then when adding it to MonoDevelop, right click on the destination, and click "Add files", add the file, but choose to add a link, not copy or move.

-###### Deleted/moved file?
-If you have a deleted file, delete it from solution, and commit the new solution.
-If it was moved, delete the old file, and add the new file with the instructions above.

 # Commiting
 A basic guide for commiting files

-###### Windows
+###### Windows and GNU/Linux
 With Windows, do not commit the following folders: packages, obj, bin

 Everything else is fine to commit.

-###### GNU/Linux
-With GNU/Linux (ie: everything in /DungeontestLinux/), do not commit the following folders: packages, obj.

-Make sure that your /bin/ folder only includes "Content/Fonts/" stuff for both Debug and Release.
-Do not include ANYTHING else besides that in the /bin/ folder.
-This is due to a problem with the pipeline not copying a .xnb for the font.

 # Tech
 The tech behind Dungeontest